 Data is a valuable resource that, when effectively managed and utilized, can transform how we work.
-Data governance positions data as a strategic asset by establishing clear roles, processes, and the right technology for secure and shared use of data.
-This structured approach ensures that consistent policies and standards exist across various departments, faculties and units, enabling data for analysis, insights, AI and other innovative uses.
+Data governance positions data as a strategic asset by establishing clear roles, standards and processes for secure and shared use of data.
+This structured approach ensures that consistent policies and standards exist across various departments, faculties and units, enabling data for analysis, insights, innovation with AI.

-In addition to delineating responsibilities for different types of data, data governance defines the standards and guidelines that govern data definitions, quality, access, sharing, usage, and overall management of data through its lifecycle.
-By following these comprehensive guidelines, Queen’s ensures that data is governed, readily accessible, and meets requirements for compliance and security.
+In addition to delineating responsibilities for different types of data, data governance defines the standards and guidelines and enables governed data through common definitions, traceability, context and building trust in data.
+Data Governance ensures that data is governed, readily accessible, is enabled for analytics and AI while managing risks related to compliance and privacy.

 Leadership and Operating Model